maana-io/q-tutorials/maana-graph/README.md

 npm i -D babel-cli gql-merge npm-run-all
 ```

-And add the following scripts:
+And add the following scripts to your `package.json` file:

 ```json
   "scripts": {